yungyuc/nsdhw_22sp/project/ottersome/README.md

 The image sequence class would be responsible for execution of video-like feature of the Image Matrix Class.
-It would deal directly with the Image/Matrix class and output to disk the final image in a stardized format such as .mp4.
+It would deal directly with the Image/Matrix class and output to disk the final image in a standardized format such as `.mp4`.

 ### Kernel